bib3k/Dynamic-ETL/README.md

 # Dynamic ETL
-Simple ETL Application that helps user to map selective columns data from excel to database table.
+ETL Application that helps user to map selective columns data from excel to database table.